-Most of the businesses are now thriving to match the level of quality and accuracy within apps and become the best of breed businesses.
-Here the two major factors are quality assurance and quality control.
-But often for the sake of maintaining quality assurance, they tend to forget how quality control can be done?
-Yes, both these are two different things.
-If you ask a QA engineer to state the difference, you would get the actual picture.
-They just don’t identify errors and rectify them, but they have a huge role in QA testing in making the developed application faster and high-performing.
+Most of the businesses in the market are now thriving to match the level of quality and accuracy within apps and become the best of breed businesses.
+These are the two concepts that enable software development companies to keep track of the quality and the requirement of the software.
+But often for the sake of maintaining quality assurance, they tend to forget how quality control can be done.
+Yes, both QA and QC are two different things and both are working as Quality management systems.
+If you ask a Quality Assurance(QA) engineer to state the difference, you would get the actual picture.
+They just don’t identify errors and rectify them, but they have a huge role in software testing & QA in making the developed application faster and high-performing.

 Table of Content

 - Differences Between Quality Assurance (QA) and Quality Control (QC)

 - Quality Assurance vs. Quality Control: The Major Differences-Tabular Form